johnchase/demo-api/README.md

 ## Install and serve the application
-There are two ways that the API can be run and tested, conda and Docker:
+There are two ways that the API can be run and tested, Conda and Docker:

 For both Docker and Conda there are a couple environment variables that need to be set if you wish to use the functionality of the endpoint.
 You do not need to set these variables for testing, or if you wish to only view the API documentation.